synax/incident-response-docs/docs/after/after_an_incident.md

 ### Steps for Incident Commander

-1. Update the incident in PagerDuty.
+1. Update the incident in Synax.
     * Group any related incidents under the primary incident.
     * Set the final severity of the incident.
     * Resolve the incident.